lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 ## Feedback & more

-If you enjoyed this article or have any comments please consider [following me](https://twitter.com/intent/user?screen_name=LuisLikeIewis), retweeting or replying to [this article's tweet](https://twitter.com/luislikeIewis), it's very appreciated.
+If you enjoyed this article or have any comments please consider [following me](https://twitter.com/intent/user?screen_name=LuisLikeIewis), or retweeting or replying to [this article's tweet](https://twitter.com/luislikeIewis/status/1278060914797957122), it's very appreciated.